jadeynryan/handel-group-website/notes-and-how-to.md

 ##### Andreas' bio page

+This page is currently live but not accessible through any links.
+If you change your mind and want this page, uncomment out the markdown at the top of `people.qmd` and comment out your entry in `people-current.yml`.
 Edit `andreas-handel.qmd`.
 This page uses and modifies the [Trestles about template](https://quarto.org/docs/websites/website-about.html).

 #### Links/icons